rydrman/pipedev.org/content/posts/2021-07-20-filesystems.md

 ---
-title: "July 2021"
-topic: "Filesystems and Data Management"
+title: "Filesystems and Data Management"
 date: 2021-07-20
 author: Ryan Bottriell
 summary: "How do we organize and deal with all of the data that's produced in a pipeline?"